 The Future of U.S.-Taiwan Policy: Taiwan's National Power in Context

-NBR and the Global Taiwan Institute invite you to attend “The Future of U.S.-Taiwan Policy: Taiwan’s National Power in Context.”
-This public seminar will feature Strategic Asia Program contributors Steven Goldstein (Harvard University), Robert Sutter (The George Washington University), and David Gitter (Party Watch), as well as Tiffany Ma (NBR) and Scott Harold (RAND).
-David An (The Global Taiwan Institute) will serve as moderator.
+NBR and the Global Taiwan Institute hosted “The Future of U.S.-Taiwan Policy: Taiwan’s National Power in Context.”
+This public seminar featured report authors Steven Goldstein (Harvard University), Robert Sutter (The George Washington University), and David Gitter (Party Watch), as well as Tiffany Ma (NBR) and Scott Harold (RAND).

-The panel and subsequent discussion will draw from key findings on Taiwan’s national power and strategic culture from the recent Special Reports for NBR’s Strategic Asia program: "Taiwan’s Strong but Stifled Foundations of National Power" and "Taiwan: Asia’s Orphan?"
-The panelists will discuss the island’s relations with China and the United States to examine possible paths forward in the relationship between Washington and Taipei.
+The panel and subsequent discussion drew from key findings on Taiwan’s national power and strategic culture from the recent NBR Special Reports for the Strategic Asia Program: “Taiwan’s Strong but Stifled Foundations of National Power” and “Taiwan: Asia’s Orphan?”
+The panelists discussed the island’s relations with China and the United States to examine possible paths forward in the relationship between Washington and Taipei.

 David Gitter is the editor of Party Watch, a biweekly report delivered every other Monday that tracks the latest activities of the Chinese Communist Party (CCP).
 He has worked in various research capacities at the Congressional Research Service (CRS), the Office of the Under Secretary of Defense for Policy (OUSDP), Project 2049 Institute, and the Center for Strategic and International Studies (CSIS) focusing on cross-strait relations and broader Asian security issues.
 Gitter received his MA in Asian Studies from the Elliott School of International Affairs at George Washington University.
 He has lived, worked, and studied in Beijing, China, and has working proficiency in Mandarin.